On Charisma and the Sublime in the Arts of the West

 "An intelligent, thought-provoking, and compelling discussion of the phenomenon of personal charisma and its transformative effects.
 C. Stephen Jaeger takes the reader through a stunning series of examples from literature, the visual arts, and film across a very broad historical range, from classical antiquity to the present.
 Throughout, he presents his claims in highly communicative and inviting prose.
 A sheer pleasure to read."—John T. Hamilton, Harvard University

-What is the force in art, C. Stephen Jaeger asks, that can enter our consciousness, inspire admiration or imitation, carry a reader or viewer from the world as it is to a world more sublime?
+What is the force in art, C. Stephen Jaeger asks, that can enter our consciousness, inspire admiration or imitation, and carry a reader or viewer from the world as it is to a world more sublime?
 We have long recognized the power of individuals to lead or enchant by the force of personal charisma—and indeed, in his award-winning Envy of Angels, Jaeger himself brilliantly parsed the ability of charismatic teachers to shape the world of medieval learning.
 In Enchantment, he turns his attention to a sweeping and multifaceted exploration of the charisma not of individuals but of art.